PaymentSuite/StripeBundle/README.md

 Testing and more documentation
 =====

-For testing you can use these example [these example](https://stripe.com/docs/testing).
+For testing you can use [these examples](https://stripe.com/docs/testing).
 More detail about Stripe API you can find in this [web](https://stripe.com/docs/api/php).